“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”

 Emerson, one of the all-time great philosophers and one of my personal favorites, got it right.

-If you happen to be amongst the minority of courageous people who remains true to yourself and live life on your own terms, consider yourself incredibly accomplished.
+If you happen to be amongst the minority of courageous people who remain true to themselves and live life on your own terms, consider yourself incredibly accomplished.
 You’ve done something that’s certainly no easy feat.

 We live in a world where we are constantly pressured to strive for a life that does not necessarily align with our own desires, goals and dreams.

-This isn’t a huge surprise seeing that the pressure and expectation to succeed has been put upon us since we were children so how could we have known better?
+This isn’t a huge surprise seeing that the pressure and expectation to succeed have been put upon us since we were children so how could we have known better?

-As the years go by, as adults, we found ourselves putting our own desires, hopes and dreams further in the back burner because we felt that we’ve invested far much time, money, and effort to the life that we’ve already built.
+As the years go by, as adults, we found ourselves putting our own desires, hopes, and dreams further on the back burner because we felt that we’ve invested far much time, money, and effort into the life that we’ve already built.

 After all, we’ve got bills to pay, dependents to take care of, and expectations to meet so who has got the luxury of dreaming?…